- Trade stocks for $0 and no annual fee

 Stripe has entered into a partnership with Salesforce (CRM), fueling rumors that the company is planning an IPO soon.
-The company also recently raised $600 million in revenue and hired a new CFO, Dhivya Suryadevara.
+The company is headquartered in San Fransisco and recently hired a new CFO, Dhivya Suryadevara.

-But this isn't the first time speculation has swirled that the company might be planning to go public.
-And as recently as August, a company spokesperson insisted that an IPO was not in the works.
+But the company has repeatedly denied any near-term IPO plans, and as recently as November 2021, a company spokesperson insisted that an IPO was not in the works.

 Once Stripe goes public, you'll need a brokerage account to invest.
 Consider opening a brokerage account today so you're ready as soon as the stock hits the market.